-Everyone knows or has heard of Microsoft’s cloud solution, Office 365.
-It’s a way for businesses to access their Office products or other productivity services directly online.
+Everyone knows or has heard of Microsoft’s cloud solution, Microsoft 365.
+It’s a way for businesses to access their Microsoft products or other productivity services directly online.
 As explored in our new benchmark report, State of Microsoft 365: Migration, Modernization, and Security in 2021, companies are making fewer on-premises SharePoint migrations while increasingly moving to cloud-based Microsoft 365.

 I’ve been searching the Internet to find articles on how to migrate from SharePoint to the cloud and haven’t found much relevant information.

 What do I mean by that?
 Well, first of all, you still need to plan and create a roadmap for your SharePoint migration.
-But also, a Governance Plan and an Information Architecture will ensure the success of your transition.
+But also, having an effective governance plan strategic information architecture will ensure the success of your transition.

 Even if you’re technically migrating from one version of SharePoint to another, they aren’t exactly the same.
-First, you have to take into consideration that there are different plans you can subscribe to and each with a set of features available.
+First, you have to take into consideration that there are different plans you can subscribe to, each with a different set of available features.

-I strongly recommend you do your research and check to make sure the features you were using are still available in your new Office 365 plan.
+I strongly recommend you do your research and check to make sure the features you were using are still available in your new Microsoft 365 plan.

 Of course, this all depends on the migration strategy you’ve established.
-I always begin by inventorying my environments, then employing my “RMR Strategy”, which stands for “Remove, Migrate and Rebuild” and helps me identify what to do with each site I have in my collected inventory.
+I always begin by inventorying my environments, then employing my “RMR Strategy”, which stands for “Remove, Migrate, and Rebuild” and helps me identify what to do with each site I have in my collective inventory.

-Microsoft has a very detailed article which shows every single feature in a complete Edition Comparison Chart of SharePoint 2013, both On-Premises, Online and Office 365.
+Microsoft has a very detailed article that shows every single available feature in a complete SharePoint service description comparison chart if you want to dig deeper.

-Migrate from SharePoint to Office 365 or SharePoint Online – Supported Scenarios
+Migrate SharePoint to Microsoft 365 or SharePoint Online: Supported scenarios

-After planning your migration and evaluating the available subscription plans, you’ve identified the content you want to move to Office 365.
+After planning your migration and evaluating the available subscription plans, you’ve identified the content you want to move to Microsoft 365.
 But how do you proceed?

-Here at Sharegate, we’ve identified 5 different ways to upgrade to Office 365 or SharePoint Online.
+Here at ShareGate, we’ve identified 4 different ways to upgrade to Microsoft 365 or SharePoint Online.

 This isn’t recommended, because you don’t want all your documents to suddenly be owned by one person and all modified at the same date and time.